juanpc2018/acer-Aspire-5/README.md

 i like its silver with black keys, and blsck screen border.

-there are other brands with keys silver... dont like that.
+there are other brands with silver keyboard.. dont like that. others all black, better than all silver but still strange.